ddev/ddev/docs/content/users/install/ddev-installation.md

     ### WSL2 + Docker Desktop Install Script

     This scripted installation prepares your default WSL2 Ubuntu distro for use with Docker Desktop.
+It is designed to be able to run multiple times without breaking anything.

     You can do these things manually, or you can do most of it with the provided PowerShell (5) script.
     In all cases: